 The guide in its entirety can be accessed here.
 Guides for other sectors are currently in development.

-This article was written by Principal Mark Fitzgerald and Solicitor Yashila de Silva.
+This article was written by Principal Mark Fitzgerald.
 If you have any questions about the Modern Slavery Act 2018 (Cth) and best practice, please contact Mark Fitzgerald.